Context Diagram Template

 Because the entire system is laid out in a simple, dynamic diagram, it helps teams and management identify errors in a business plan or project requirement.
 A context diagram can also be used to identify issues within an existing system.

 Context diagrams are easy to modify as new information is provided.
 You can edit, add, and remove every element of the diagram when there is a change in the system or an external factor.

 Teams can customize an online context diagram using whichever shapes, colors, or fonts they want.
 They can add elements, reorganize existing ones, or simply change the visual aspects to best reflect a project's system.

 Since a context diagram outlines an application's user groups and how they interact with it, developers can identify their core user groups.
 This then helps investors decide which projects to invest in.

 You don't need technical knowledge or coding experience to create a context diagram.
 Anyone can use an online tool like Miro to make one in a few minutes.

-You can use our whiteboard tool to create and share context diagrams for all your projects.
-First, get our Context Diagram Template and follow these steps:
+You can use our visual workspace to create and share context diagrams for all your projects.
+First, get our context diagram template and follow these steps: